We will enforce the requirement for rooming house operators to be licensed.

 Operating a rooming house without a licence will be a serious criminal offence, attracting significant penalties.

-You can report suspected unlicensed operators via our Report your rooming house concerns page.
+You can report suspected unlicensed operators via Report your rooming house concerns.

 Penalties for unlicensed operating